rohancragg/blog-notes/docs/misc/cloud-dev-vms.md

 og_image: media/vm-size.png
 ---

-This page describes how I configure myself a Dev VM in Microsoft Azure
+This page (probably evolving) describes how I configure myself a Dev VM in Microsoft Azure

 ## How I build my workstations in the sky